 You can produce plants (fruit or grain)

-that are also resistant to diseases and insect attack.
+that are also resistant to diseases and insect attack to improve crop yields.

 You can genetically engineer sheep to

 produce substances like drugs in their milk, which are used to treat certain

 Genetically modified crops generally show increased yields.

 about GM crops include the effect on populations of wild flowers and

 insects, and uncertainty about the effects of eating GM crops on human